 The ability to travel around town, going wherever we want whenever we want, is a freedom that most of us enjoy.
 We take for granted that we can slip behind the wheel of a vehicle and drive off without giving it much thought.
-But for a growing portion of the elderly population, once routine outings like going to the grocery store, the library, social gatherings or doctor’s appointments have become monumental challenges.
+But for a growing portion of the elderly population, routine outings like going to the grocery store, the library, social gatherings or doctor’s appointments have become monumental challenges.
 As we age, health conditions may impact driving and we must find other methods for getting to and from our daily activities.

 Furthermore, research indicates that older individuals who are no longer able to drive attend fewer medical appointments, go shopping and out for meals less often, and reduce the frequency of their visits to friends and family compared to drivers of the same age.
 While taking away a senior’s car keys can be a serious blow, this change doesn’t have to render them housebound and deprive them of engaging activities and a social life.

-Finding and Paying for Senior Transportation
+Finding and Paying for Senior Transportation Services

-As required by law, Medicaid covers non-emergency medical transportation, such as trips to the doctor for a scheduled appointment.
+As required by law, Medicaid covers emergency transportation and non-emergency medical transportation, such as trips to the doctor for a scheduled appointment.
 Medicare, however, will only cover emergency medical trips, like those that require ambulance service.
-In certain chronic and debilitating cases, Medicare will pay for non-emergency trips, but these must be arranged on a case by case basis.
+In certain chronic and debilitating cases, Medicare may pay for non-emergency trips, but these must be arranged on a case by case basis.
 Other health insurance companies have only recently begun to consider transportation as an insurable cost.
 The options are so varied among insurance carriers that it’s best to consult with a senior’s individual company to see what their policy covers.

-Another important resource for finding senior transportation options is a local Area Agency on Aging (AAA).
+Another important resource for finding senior transportation options is one's local Area Agency on Aging (AAA).
 The Older Americans Act (OAA) allocates funds to support more than 600 AAAs in communities across the country.
 These offices are an invaluable source of information on local, state and federal benefits and supportive programs for the elderly and people with disabilities.
 The goal of AAAs is to provide and connect seniors with home and community-based services that enable them to age in place and avoid placement in long-term care for as long as possible.
-Because access to transportation has a huge impact on seniors’ ability to live independently, many AAAs provide transportation services or can at least refer seniors to other free and low-cost providers in the community.
-You use the AgingCare.com Area Agency on Aging Directory to search for your local office.
+Because access to transportation has a huge impact on seniors’ ability to live independently, many AAAs provide transportation services or can at least refer seniors to other free and low-cost providers in their communities.
+You can use the AgingCare.com Area Agency on Aging Directory to search for your local office.

 Ideally, a good transportation system will not just take a passenger from point A to point B. A service should help a senior feel as much control over their travel as possible, but it’s important to understand that switching from driving oneself to using other resources for rides is a huge change that often requires a shift in mindset and routine.
 Rather than focusing on the new challenges that arise with this transition, help remind your aging loved one that navigating these minor inconveniences is worth maintaining their independence, security and dignity.